Configuring filesystems

 Exclude FileSystem

 Enter the filesystem name or a regular expression to exclude filesystems from monitoring.
-To exclude multiple filesystems, enter a comma separated list of regular expressions.
-To exclude the root filesystem use the ^/$ regular expression.
+To exclude multiple filesystems, enter a comma-separated list of regular expressions.
+To exclude the root file system, use the ^/$ regular expression.

-If the rules are equally specific (if you exclude a file, and include the same file) then exclude takes precedence over include.
+If the rules are equally specific (if you exclude a file, and include the same file), then exclude takes precedence over include.

 Include FileSystem

 Enter the filesystem name or a regular expression to include filesystems for monitoring.
-To include multiple filesystems, enter a comma separated list of regular expressions.
-To include the root filesystem use the ^/$ regular expression.
+To include multiple filesystems, enter a comma-separated list of regular expressions.
+To include the root file system, use the ^/$ regular expression.

 Note: The filesystem monitor type enables monitoring of the following filesystems by default.